jhpyle/docassemble/_docs/functions.md

 The destination can be a [`Person`] or a fax number.
 If it is a [`Person`], the fax number will be obtained from the `fax_number` attribute of the object.
 The `send_fax()` function will convert the fax number to [E.164] format.
-To do so, it will need a country code.
-This country code will be obtained from the `country` attribute of the object, or the `address.country` attribute, but if neither of these attributes is already defined, the value of [`get_country()`] will be used.
+To do so, it will need to determine the appropriate [country calling code] for the phone number.
+This country code will be based on the `country` attribute of the object, or the `address.country` attribute, but if neither of these attributes is already defined, the value of [`get_country()`] will be used.
 If you want to use a specific country, you can call `send_fax()` with the optional keyword parameter `country`.
+The format of the `country` attribute and the keyword parameter is expected to be [ISO 3166-1 alpha-2] format.

 The second argument, the file, must be a file object such as a [`DAFile`], [`DAFileList`], [`DAFileCollection`], or [`DAStaticFile`]